Learning Self-Interpretation from Interpretability Artifacts: Training Lightweight Adapters on Vector-Label Pairs: Introduction

+Across tasks and model families, adapters substantially improve self-interpretation.
+On topic identification from contrastive activation vectors, recall@1 improves from $\sim$1\% to over 90\%.
+On SAE feature labeling, adapters outperform the original training labels under generation-based evaluation (70\% vs.\ 50\% at 70B scale).
+Adapters also recover latent intermediate concepts in multi-hop reasoning tasks, surfacing bridge entities that appear in neither the prompt nor the final response.
+Because the interpreter is the model itself, these capabilities improve naturally with scale.

-Surprisingly, a scalar affine adapter with just $d_\text{model}+1$ parameters suffices.
-The learned bias vector alone accounts for $\sim$85\% of improvement over untrained baselines, and simpler adapters generalize better across datasets than more expressive alternatives.
-Full-rank transformations overfit catastrophically on SAE data but succeed on contrastive vectors, likely due to their lower intrinsic dimensionality.
-We release code and trained adapters at \url{https://github.com/agencyenterprise/selfie-adapters}.
+Surprisingly, a scalar affine adapter with only $d_{\text{model}}+1$ parameters achieves most of the gains.
+The learned bias vector alone accounts for roughly 85\% of the loss improvement over untrained baselines, acting as an interpretation prior, while the activation vector provides instance-specific semantics.
+Simpler adapters also generalize better than higher-capacity alternatives across datasets and layers.
+Together, these results show that reliable self-interpretation can emerge from lightweight transformations without modifying the underlying model.